-The EPBC search identified 18 sea snakes within the EMBA.
+The EPBC search identified 22 sea snakes which may occur within the EMBA.
 There are no reported BIAs for sea snakes.
 Most of the knowledge of sea snakes in Australian waters comes from trawler bycatch (Milton et al. 2009; Ward 1996).
-These studies indicate that sea snakes in northern regions of Australia tend to breed in shallow embayments and estuaries, which are only represented in the EMBA.
-Therefore, these species may be seen in the open waters of WA-50-L but their presence is unlikely to be common.
+These studies indicate that sea snakes in northern regions of Australia tend to breed in shallow embayments and estuaries which are only represented in the EMBA.
+Therefore, these species may be seen in the open waters of WA-50-L, but their presence is unlikely to be common.